Cloned Cardiac Ion Channel Data Not Predictive of Human Tissue Responses

 Unfortunately, species differences in drug-induced chronotropic effects are often observed in drug development programs.
 Ultimately, this study suggests animal models pose significant challenges in predicting drug-induced heart rate changes in humans.
 The availability of the human ex vivo SA node preparation opens up new opportunities for assessing this class of toxicities at an early stage in drug development.

 As part of a pre-clinical development program focusing on heart failure, which specifically targeted phosphodiesterase activity, a set of five molecules were tested in an ex vivo contractility assay that utilized canine ventricular trabeculae to measure the inotropic effect of the compounds.

 Two compounds had significant positive inotropic effects, the third had a mild positive inotropic effect, while the remaining two drugs exhibited negative inotropic activity.
 These ex vivo results were confirmed during an in vivo dog study that monitored left ventricular pressure.

-The same five compounds were subsequently tested in Phase X® utilizing human ventricular trabeculae in a contractility assay.
+The same five compounds were subsequently tested in our ex vivo human tissue-based platform utilizing human ventricular trabeculae in a contractility assay.
 Surprisingly, only one molecule had a similar effect (small positive inotropic effect) across the two species.
 The two molecules that were found to be negative inotropes in dog had a positive inotropic effect in human ventricular tissue.
 The two that were positive inotropes in dog had a small negative inotropic effect in humans.
 Consequently, the prioritization of these compounds was modified by taking into account the human contractility data.

 This study exemplifies the commonly-observed discordance in inotropic effects of drugs across species and validates the importance of assessing inotropic effects on human tissues and cells at the preclinical stage.